AT&T

 AT&T’s CEO criticized wage inflation, saying “from a policy perspective, it needs to

-”John Stankey — Chief Executive Officer: Sure, Brett.
+be addressed.” ”John Stankey — Chief Executive Officer: Sure, Brett.
 So look, there is no

 question there’s wage inflation in the environment.
 And frankly, it’s 7% inflation.
 There is no